Obadia-Gilbert/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops

-This repository is about the projects that we are given daily in alx software engineering programme to do and pushed into github for automatic review.
+This repository is about the projects that we are given daily in alx software engineering programme to do and publish into github for automatic review.

 **0x00-shell_basics** :        This project is about all Linux basic commands i.e ls, mkdir, rm, touch, cd, cd ..